Hewitson Strawberry Hill Shiraz 2022 Review: Fruit, Structure and a Barossa Ease

 Food Pairing

-Cottage cheese: Draws out body and heightens acidity, making the wine feel rounder and more complete.
+Cottage cheese: built body and lifted acidity, giving the wine a rounder feel.

-Fried chicken: Retains some sweetness up front, while revealing a glimmer of oak and acidity — the crisp texture helping to frame the fruit.
+Fried chicken: held some sweetness up front while introducing a subtle structural edge, the crisp texture helping frame the wine.

 ATC Verdict: Is It Worth the Splurge?